 The discipline of African American Studies was birthed out of the Civil Rights Movement and the Black Power Movement of the 1960s.
 As integration was implemented at predominantly white schools across the nation, African American students began to demand that their education reflected their history.
 It was not enough to simply be in these institutions; they wanted their stories to be a part of their curriculum.

 In the mid 1960s, students in various universities and colleges protested and demanded that administrators create Black Studies programs.
 In 1968, after a diverse, student-led protest, San Francisco State College (now San Francisco State University) founded the first Black Studies Department — now known as the Africana Studies Department.

 According to SFSU Africana Studies Professor Emeritus Dr. Oba T'Shaka, "Black Studies courses were needed to create counter images to those white value-oriented courses, while providing a rigorous intellectual curriculum rooted in the Black cultural, political, economic, literary, social, psychological, and historical reality."

-For the entire decade, African American student organizations — including the Student Nonviolent Coordinating Committee — pushed the envelope with their bold demands for equality.
+For the entire decade, African American student organizations — including the Student Nonviolent Coordinating Committee — pushed the envelope with their font-bold demands for equality.
 In 1960, four students from North Carolina Agricultural and Technical State University (North Carolina A&T) sat down at a segregated Woolworth's lunch counter, demanding service, and from there students continued to lead the way as change agents, boycotting and protesting for better treatment and for opportunities in every arena of life.